open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ---
-title: 'Getting Started with otelsql: OpenTelemetry instrumentation for Go SQL'
+title: 'Getting Started with otelsql, the OpenTelemetry instrumentation for Go SQL'
 linkTitle: Getting Started with otelsql
 date: 2024-02-24
 author: '[Sam Xie](https://github.com/XSAM) (Cisco)'
 ---

-[otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library of Go programming language.
-It generates traces and metrics from the application interacting with the database via `database/sql`.
-By that, it allows you to identify errors or slowdowns in your SQL queries that potentially impact the performance of your application.
+[otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library for the Go programming language.
+It generates traces and metrics from the application when interacting with databases.
+By doing that, the library allows you to identify errors or slowdowns in your SQL queries that potentially impact the performance of your application.

 This post provides a quick-start guide for using this library.